EBX Group: History

-EBX Group is a conglomerate that comprises six companies listed in BOVESPA’s Novo Mercado, including: OGX, MMX, OSX, and CCX, founded and formerly controlled by Brazilian businessman Eike Batista.

 Natural resources and infrastructure

-EBX Group activities focused primarily on infrastructure and natural resources.
-MMX Mineração, is the mining company of the EBX Group, company operated through of two systems in Brazil, it's the Corumbá, Mato Grosso do Sul.
-The company planned to quadruple its production capacity in the coming years.
-To achieve this goal, the company built the Southeast Superport in Itaguaí, Rio de Janeiro, to serve as a catalyst for the company's expansion.
+The EBX Group's activities focused primarily on infrastructure and natural resources.
+MMX Mineração is one of the EBX Group's subsidiaries, a company operated through two systems and located in Corumbá, Mato Grosso do Sul.

-In 2011, MPX, mining company of the EBX Group founded in 2005, began operating the first commercial-scale solar power plant of Brazil, in Tauá, Ceará.
-In 2012, two of the company's thermoelectric power plants came into operation – Energia Pecém in Ceará and Itaqui in Maranhão.
-In 2013, the company intends to begin operations of its Pecém II plant in Ceará and the first phase of operations of its thermoelectric power plant, UTE Parnaíba in Maranhão.
-The second phase is set to begin in 2014.
+In 2011, MPX—a mining company founded in 2005, belonging to the EBX Group—began operating the first commercial-scale solar power plant in Brazil in Tauá, Ceará.
+In 2012, two of the company's thermoelectric power plants came into operation–Energia Pecém in Ceará and Itaqui in Maranhão.
+In 2013, the company intended to begin operations of its Pecém II plant in Ceará and the first phase of operations of its thermoelectric power plant, UTE Parnaíba in Maranhão.

-LLX, the group's logistics company, is coordinating the construction of Açu Superport, in São João da Barra, Rio de Janeiro.
-It will be the largest and most efficient industrial port complex of Latin America, attracting production investments of approximately US$ 40 billion over the next few years.
-The port is expected to generate 50,000 direct and indirect jobs.
-It will be the home of Açu Shipbuilding Unit (UCN Açu), in which OSX, EBX Group's offshore company, will invest US$ 1.7 billion.
-UCN Açu will have the capacity to simultaneously build up to 11 FPSOs (floating production, storage and offloading of oil and gas units) and 8 WHPs (wellhead platforms), and will generate 14,000 direct jobs.
-OSX's focus is in the sectors of shipbuilding, exploration and production (E&P) unit chartering, and operations and maintenance (O&M) services.
+LLX, the group's logistics company, coordinated the construction of the Southeast Superport in São João da Barra, Rio de Janeiro, as a part of the company's plan to quadruple its production capacity in the coming years..
+It was the home of Açu Shipbuilding Unit (UCN Açu), in which OSX, EBX Group's offshore company, invested US$ 1.7 billion.
+OSX's focus was in the sectors of shipbuilding, exploration and production (E&P) unit chartering, and operations and maintenance (O&M) services.